 Once a tool wins internal adoption, it becomes expensive to rip out.
 Run a 30-minute diligence pass before you declare it approved stack.

-The goal is not perfect security review; it is documenting that you asked the obvious questions: data processing, training opt-out, subprocessors, and exit.
+The goal is not a perfect security review — it is documenting that you asked the obvious questions: data processing terms, training opt-out, subprocessors, and exit.
 Use the vendor evaluation checklist verbatim, then store the completed file next to the subscription invoice.

 Step 4 — Publish a one-page incident note